Quadratic Word Equations with Length Constraints, Counter Systems, and Presburger Arithmetic with Divisibility: Decidability via Linear Arithmetic with Divisibility

 } which contradicts minimality of the cycle $\pi'$.
 Therefore, we have $n=m$.
 Since $f_n = f_n' = f$, by the equations in (1) and (2) we have that $f_i = f_i'$ for all $i \in \{0,\ldots,n\}$.
 This proof also contradicts the fact that $\pi$ and $\pi'$ are different cycles.
 Therefore, $\CA(E,S)$ is flat, and we also conclude from the above proof that each cycle is 1-variable-reducing.

-Let us now analyse the length of the cycles and paths in $\CA(E,S)$.
+Let us now analyze the length of the cycles and paths in $\CA(E,S)$.
 Note that in the above argument $n$ is at most the size of the monoid $\B^{n\times n}$, which is exponential in $n$.
 Observe that taking a projection of each skeleton in $\CA(E,S)$ to the first component (i.e. omitting the monoid elements) gives us a unique skeleton in $\CA(E)$.
 The converse is of course also true: given a skeleton $\pi$ in $\CA(E)$, there is at least one skeleton $\pi'$ in $\CA(E,S)$ whose projection to the first component corresponds to $\pi$.
-This shows that the maximal length of skeletons in $\CA(E,S)$ coincides with the maximal length of skeletons in $\CA(E)$.
-This concludes the proof of Lemma \ref{lm:rowqIsFlat2}.
+This shows that the maximal length of skeletons in $\CA(E,S)$ coincides with the maximal length of skeletons in $\CA(E)$. \end{proof}

 To conclude the complexity bound, it suffices to provide a polynomial-space algorithm which accelerates the exponentially-sized cycles in the control structure of $\CA(E,S)$. \begin{lemma} There is a polynomial-space algorithm which given two control states $p := (E,f), q := (E',f')$ in a cycle in $\CA := \CA(E,S)$ computes a formula $\varphi_{p,q}(\bar x,\bar x')$ in PAD such that $(p,\vecV) \to^*_{\CA} (q,\vecW)$ iff $\varphi_{p,q}(\vecV,\vecW)$ is satisfiable. \end{lemma} \lmcschanged{ \begin{proof} Firstly, observe that checking that $p$ and $q$ are in the same cycle $\pi$ can be checked in polynomial space.
 The proof of this lemma is exactly the same as the proof of Lemma \ref{lm:accelerate}, but with one important difference: we store the coefficients for each variable in \emph{binary}, and we find these coefficients in polynomial space.